soft00null/Speech-analytics-Cloud-Functions/Google-functions-analytics-voxrec/README.md

 # Simple Deployment Tutorial

 To integrate this function to your Google Cloud environment follow this simple steps:
 First of all you'll need to create a bucket into Google Cloud Storage.
 Named functions-deployment-bucket (or something similar).
 This bucket will contain the deployed function.
+This bucket is completely independent from the bucket where your recordings will be stored.

 1 - Click on Google Cloud Functions for your account.
 Probably you'll need to enable them previously.